lenguyenthanh/hh/README.md

 - logging
 - Has a pattern
 - Replace System Directory with path-io
+- Add compiler warning flag

+## Done

 - overloaded-records and generic-lens for record type
-- Add compiler warning flat
 - Hlint
-- Use Github library